HarshHattyangdi/100-days-of-code/r1-log.md

 ### R1D2

 Solved a leetcode problem involving linkedlist in javascript.
 Read through the basics of SASS.
 Refactored the weather-app to make a request once initially, instead of making 2.

+### R1D3

+Solved 3 leetcode problems involving arrays.
+Problems 26,27,28.
+Tried to implement a debounce function so that search term is only updated after user stops typing.